microsoft/vcpkg-docs/vcpkg/concepts/continuous-integration.md

 ## Examples

-These articles show you examples of how to set up everything together:
+These articles show you examples of how everything works together:

 * [Test your custom registry ports using vcpkg with Azure DevOps](../produce/test-registry-ports-ado.md)